Alassana Jatta: Notts County

 On 1 February 2024, Jatta joined English EFL League Two club Notts County for a fee around 150,000 euros.

-He signed a deal until June 2026.
+Casa Pia

+On 29 July 2026, Jatta joined Primeira Liga club Casa Pia for an undisclosed fee.

 International career

 On 7 November 2024, Jatta received a first call-up for the Gambia national team for the upcoming 2025 Africa Cup of Nations qualification ties against Comoros and Tunisia.